Jesper Just: Reception

 In 2006 a New York Times reviewer described It Will All End in Tears as "... a beautiful spectacle that dazzles as it happens and then fades away like a puff of smoke".
 In 2008 a different New York Times reviewer described him as a "... still young, abundantly talented and wonderfully original artist".

-He received second prize in the Carnegie Art Award at Kópavogur Arts Museum in Reykjavik in 2008, and the Eckersberg Medal in 2014.
+He received second prize in the Carnegie Art Award at Kópavogur Arts Museum in Reykjavík in 2008, and the Eckersberg Medal in 2014.